cambiotraining/hpc-intro-sanger/04-software.md

 But first, we need to prepare our genome for this alignment procedure (this is referred to as indexing the genome).
 We have a file with the _Drosophila_ genome in `data/genome/drosophila_genome.fa`.

-1. Load the bowtie2 module. <details><summary>Hint</summary>Remember to use `module load`</details>
-2. Check that the software installed correctly by running `which bowtie2` and `bowtie2 --help`.
-3. Open the script in `lsf/drosophila_genome_indexing.sh` and edit the `#BSUB` options with the word "FIXME".
+Open the script in `lsf/drosophila_genome_indexing.sh` and edit the `#BSUB` options with the word "FIXME".
 Submit the script to LSF using `bsub`, check it's progress, and whether it ran successfully.
 Troubleshoot any issues that may arise.

 <details><summary>Answer</summary>

-**A1.**

-To load the bowtie module, we use `module load bowtie2`.

-**A2.**

-First let's check which bowtie2 is currently running using `which bowtie2`.

-Then, if we run `bowtie2 --help`, we should get the software help printed on the console.

-**A3.**

 We need to fix the script to specify the correct working directory with our username (only showing the relevant line of the script):

 ```
-#BSUB -cwd /path/to/home/dir/hpc_workshop
+#BSUB -cwd /nfs/users/nfs_USERINITIAL/USERID/hpc_workshop/
 ```

-Replacing '/path/to/home/dir' with your own specific username path.

 We also need to make sure we load the module in the compute node, by adding: